BILLING INFORMATION - Effective July 1, 2018:

 On average, each American uses 60 gallons of water every day.
 You can reduce your water use by as much as 30% if you are efficient.
 TIP: If you don’t have a low-flow toilet, use plastic bottles filled with water and pebbles to displace water in tank.
 Don’t obstruct the float.
 Don’t use bricks.
 Source: Detroit Water & Sewerage Department.

-Nothing is better in the summer than a beautiful yard.
-However, it is important to keep in mind that the more water you use, the higher your water bill will be.
 One way that you can keep an eye on your water usage is to read your meter regularly.
-Most of the homes that are connected to the City of Detroit's water will find their meters in the basement.
+Most of the homes that are connected to the Township water supply will find their meters in the basement.
 As you will see in the diagram, the meter head looks similar to a car odometer.
 The standard meters can be read by using the first four numbers on the left.
 These four numbers can be subtracted from your current bill to get the number of units.
-In our example, the usage would be 51.

 Water conservation measures are an important first step in protecting our water supply.
 Such measures not only save the supply of our source water, but can also save you money by reducing your water and sewer bills.
 Here are a few suggestions.